ying-li-python/python-challenge/README.md

 # Python Challenge

+This folder contains resulting Python scripts to three distinct Python Challenges.

-PyBoss - script to convert employee records to the required format
+1. PyBoss - script to convert employee records to the required format

-PyPoll - script to analyze poll data
+2. PyPoll - script to analyze poll data

-PyBank - script to analyze financial records
+3. PyBank - script to analyze financial records